bedrocksystems/BRiCk/doc/sphinx/pointers.rst

     //...
   }

-More generally, a pointer identifies to what "object" it points to, and pointer arithmetic is only allowed to produce pointers to other objects in limited circumstances.
+More generally, a pointer is associated with the "object" to which it points, and pointer arithmetic is only allowed to produce pointers to different objects in limited circumstances.

 Objects in the C++ standard
 ================================================